What Happens When A House Is Condemned? A Guide To Condemned Houses

 Condemned house in Tenenssee

 Regardless of whether you are an owner of a condemned property looking to sell your house fast or you’re willing to put in the extra work for repair or renovation, there are a few things that you should be aware of when it comes to selling a condemned property in Tennessee.
-In this article, we’ll explore in detail the process of selling a condemned house in TN and answer all of your questions
+In this article, we’ll explore the process of selling a condemned house in TN and answer all of your questions.

 What is a Condemned House?

-• All utilities connected to the property have been cut or have not been installed, including water and electricity
+• All utilities connected to the property have been cut or have not been installed, including water and electricity.

 Can You Still Live in a Condemned House?